We’re all tired of whitewashing.

 “Sleeping Dogs,” which was published by Square Enix, another prominent company in the video game industry, starred Wei Shen (Will Yun Lee).
 The game was praised for its near-accurate depictions of Hong Kong, Cantonese voice acting, and dynamic portrayal of Wei Shen, according to reviews by Imagine Games Network and GamesRadar.

 What about the “Final Fantasy” series?
 And “Street Fighter?”
 Those have many Asian and Asian American characters.

 Yes, they do, but many of these characters are heavily stereotyped.
 “Street Fighter” characters are only known for their martial arts.
 They are bland, flat characters.
 “Final Fantasy” characters are not necessarily stereotyped, but they are portrayed as more white.
 They possess pale complexions, sharp jaw lines, and natural non-black hair.

 So, what does this mean for us and big video game companies?

 Well, video game companies should start casting more Asian Americans in lead roles.
 Bethesda Softworks, the company responsible for publishing “Fallout 4” and “Elder Scrolls V: Skyrim,” is already taking the lead by starring the character Morgan Wu in the highly anticipated “Prey” (2017).
 Other companies like Electronic Arts and Bungie should follow suit.

 As for us, we should continue lobbying for representation as usual.
-We need to fight for accurate representation and dynamic portrayal of Asian and Asian American characters not only in films but also in video games, as well as any type of medium in which any category of people is represented at all.
+We need to fight for accurate representation and dynamic portrayal of Asian and Asian American characters not only in films but also in video games.
 We are a diverse community, and, at the least, we should be seen as such.